 The the Babbacombe Cliff Railway, essentially a funicular, down to secluded Babbacombe Bay beach.
 It’s not a wide open strip of sand, but it has a cafe, is calm for paddleboarding and is a good beach for dogs.

-Consider any of these five places when you crave sunshine, a warmer breeze or just some fresh salt air during the gray days of winter.
+Consider any of these five seaside towns around the U.K. when you crave sunshine, a warmer breeze or just some fresh salt air during the gray days of winter.